Opened for new (English friendly) professional adventures

 I haven’t written here in a while so here’s a recap:

-I’m a UX & UI designer, wading into product designer waters, with a creative mindset and a range of supporting skills.
-I’m looking to join a dynamic team that values both results and creativity – one that fosters growth, encourages meaningful work, and a healthy work-life balance.
+I’m a UX & UI Designer, started as freelancer, continued as employee in B2C and B2B, then 10+ years in corporate/enterprise environments (B2B and SaaS), wading into Product Design waters, with a creative mindset and a range of supporting skills.
+I value results and creativity, fostering growth, encouraging meaningful work, while having a healthy work-life balance.
 I’m driven by the idea of creating positive impact through thoughtful, human-centered design.
-User research/testing has also been one of my mor recent explorations with recent a-ha moments, and I’m keen on eploring more.
+User research has also been a renewed focus with recent a-ha moments, and I’m keen on exploring more.

 Let’s go back to the start for context: